PDahal2871/DigitRecognizer/README.md

-# Digit Recognizer
+# Kaggle Competition Projects

-#### This project is about recognizing MNIST datasets digits using CNN
+#### This repository will contain all the projects that I have done in Kaggle

 ## Tools Used:
 - Python